CarlosTenorio/rentacar/README.md

 # API Sample

-API of a Rent a Car to explain backend concepts on the Topic 8 of the course.
+API of a Rent a Car to explain backend concepts.

 Based on Django & Django REST Framework